rmartinho/flamingdangerzone/_posts/cxx11/2013-02-25-even-more-traits.markdown

 ### Unqualified types

 I have talked about types stripped of qualifiers before.
-At the time I decided to call those [bare types].
+At the time I decided to call those "[bare types]".
 After trying the name on some people and after looking around for ideas, I have a found a much better and much more obvious name.
 I now simply call these *unqualified types*.
 It is clear what I means, and I no longer need to explain what "bare" means.